orangejuice/blog/data/activity/movie-布达佩斯大饭店-2014/record.en.md

     Fiennes, Tony Revolori
 ---

-This is not a movie that can be understood right away.
-It's very artistic, a bit absurd and exaggerated, and has its own unique style.
-I couldn't immerse myself into the plot, as if that was not the purpose of this movie, but to let you just sit and listen to its story, in its own style.
-The rhythm is very relaxed.
+This is not a movie that you can understand from the start.
+It's artistic, a bit absurd and exaggerated, and has a very unique style.
+I couldn't immerse myself in the plot, which seems not to be the purpose of the movie.
+Instead, it just lets you sit tight and listen to the story being told in its own style.
+The pace is relaxed.